top of page

 Narcissistic Abuse Recovery Coaching with Randi Fine

-The Post-Narcissistic Reality Hangover describes the psychological crash many survivors experience after leaving a narcissistic relationship.
+The Post-Narcissistic Reality Hangover describes the psychological crash many survivors experience after leaving a narcissistic relationship or creating distance from a narcissistic family system.
 Survivors often expect that once the truth is clear and the relationship has ended, relief will immediately follow.
-Instead, many find themselves overwhelmed by grief, confusion, anxiety, and emotional disorientation.
-This unexpected collapse is not a sign of weakness or poor judgment.
-It is a predictable response to prolonged psychological trauma.

 The Myth of Instant Freedom After Narcissistic Abuse

 For many survivors, leaving is not the moment when everything improves.
-It is often the moment when the emotional reality finally begins to surface.
+It is the moment when the emotional reality finally begins to surface.

 When Awareness Arrives Before Emotional Stability